HearthstoneChat/Application/README.md

-# Application
+# Hearthstone Chat
-Hearthstone Chat - A lightweight third-party chat application for Hearthstone.
+A lightweight third-party chat application for Hearthstone.